art0007i/DiscordRPCToggle/README.md

+# This mod is OBSOLETE, use [PresenceToggle](https://github.com/art0007i/PresenceToggle) instead.

 # DiscordRPCToggle

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that allows you to toggle discord rich presence for neos with a config option.